kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 A [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) resource in Kubernetes is commonly used as a source of configuration details which can be consumed by applications.
 This data can be written in multiple formats, stored in a Namespace, and accessed easily.
 Kyverno supports using a ConfigMap as a data source for variables.
 When a policy referencing a ConfigMap resource is evaluated, the ConfigMap data is checked at that time ensuring that references to the ConfigMap are always dynamic.
 Should the ConfigMap be updated, subsequent policy lookups will pick up the latest data at that point.

-In order to consume data from a ConfigMap in a `rule`, a `context` is required.
-For each `rule` you wish to consume data from a ConfigMap, you must define a `context`.
-The context data can then be referenced in the policy `rule` using JMESPath notation.
+In order to consume data from a ConfigMap in a rule, a `context` is required.
+For each rule you wish to consume data from a ConfigMap, you must define a `context`.
+The context data can then be referenced in the policy rule using JMESPath notation.

 ### Looking up ConfigMap values